alecjacobson/gptoolbox/README.md

 this takes a second or two (or 30) and then you'll need to restart MATLAB for it to take effect.

+## Dependencies ##
+This depends on MATLAB and its various toolbox extensions.
+Many functions should also work with Octave, though this has not been tested.

+Functions that rely on `quadprog` have been tested and optimized assuming that the Mosek toolbox has been installed, but should also work with the `quadprog` in MATLAB's Optimization Toolbox.

+Mex files may have other external dependencies (e.g. CGAL, Eigen, libigl).
+See their respective READMEs for more information.

 ## License ##
-Unless marked otherwise all code is Copyright Alec Jacobson 2014.
+Unless marked otherwise, all code is Copyright Alec Jacobson 2014.

-We will probably move this code under a MPL2 license in the near future.
+We will probably switch to a MPL2 license in the near future.

 ## Contact ##
 The Geometry Processing Toolbox grew out of Alec Jacobson's private codebase